GreyCorbel/admpwd-e-docs/AdmPwd.PS/Get-AdmPwdEnvironmentStatus.md

 # Get-AdmPwdEnvironmentStatus

 ## SYNOPSIS
-Returns status information about environment managed by the solution
+Returns status information about environment managed by the solution.

 ## SYNTAX
 ```powershell